supertypeai/sectors-kb/recipe/README.md

 - Direct access to the developers and the team building Sectors at Supertype, where you can ask questions, get help, and provide feedback.
 You will also be able to participate in the roadmap discussions and feature requests, playing a crucial role in bridging the gap between the community (and Sector users) and the developers
 - A chance to be featured on the [Supertype Collective](https://collective.supertype.ai) platform, our [Supertype Blog](https://supertype.ai/notes) or Sectors community newsletter

-If we use any of your recipe in our official documentation, you will be credited and will be given a shoutout in our community channels
+If we use any of your recipe in our official documentation, you will be credited and will be given a shoutout in our community channels.

 ## Contributing to the Cookbook
 All recipes are to be contributed in the form of a markdown file with images and code snippets.
 The file should be named in the format `xx_title.md` where `xx` is the sequence number of the recipe and `title` is the title of the recipe.
 You should **submit a pull request** to this repository with your recipe, and it will be reviewed by the maintainers.
 If you are [part of the Supertype Fellowship program](https://fellowship.supertype.ai), a successful merge will earn you the corresponding points in the program.